-- Promote the participation and success of Portuguese entities in Horizon Europe calls, particularly start-ups and SME's. - Create synergies between different clusters of Horizon Europe by promoting the utilisation of space data and technologies in other areas that do not relate directly to space but can widely benefit from space-based data and technologies. - Assist Portuguese companies in proposal writing, focusing especially on less experienced participants. - Foster the participation of Portuguese entities in a possible space partnership. - Promote the participation of Portuguese entities to the different missions of Horizon Europe, through the utilisation of space-based data and technology. - Promote the commercialization of products and services in national, European and international markets leveraging the investments from National (including ESA) and European funds via the promotion of Portuguese entities. - Promote the interaction between the Portuguese ecosystem with European space related organizations such as the future EUSPA, EMSA, EUMETSAT, ECMWF, EEA, Mercator Ocean, Frontex or SatCen in order to foster the participation of Portuguese entities in procurements and grants from these entities.
+- Promote the participation and success of Portuguese entities in Horizon Europe calls, particularly start-ups and SME's.
+To this end Horizon Europe programme will be presented to the different groups of the space ecosystem and there will be a continuous update on open calls and possibilities. - Assist Portuguese entities in proposal writing, focusing especially on less experienced participants.
+A series of dedicated training events targeting newcomers might be organized which will be combined with assistance in proposal preparation and consortium formation. - Create synergies between different clusters of Horizon Europe by promoting the utilisation of space data and technologies in other areas that do not relate directly to space but can widely benefit from space-based data and technologies. - Foster the participation of Portuguese entities in a possible space partnership. - Promote the participation of Portuguese entities to the different missions of Horizon Europe, through the utilisation of space-based data and technology. - Promote the commercialization of products and services in national, European and international markets leveraging the investments from National (including ESA) and European funds via the promotion of Portuguese entities. - Foster articulation of funds for the space innovation ecosystem (ESA BICs, EU funds, National funding).